stroopwafel11/Tutorial-Github-1/README.md

 On GitHub, saved changes are called commits.
 Each commit has an associated commit message, which is a description explaining why a particular change was made.
 Commit messages capture the history of your changes, so other contributors can understand what you’ve done and why.
 ### Make and commit changes1.
 Click the `README.md` file.
-2. Click the  pencil icon in the upper right corner of the file view to edit.
-3. In the editor, write a bit about yourself.
+2. Click the  pencil icon in the upper right corner of the file view to edit.3.
+In the editor, write a bit about yourself.
 4. Write a commit message that describes your changes.
 5. Click **Commit changes** button.